Hobby Greenhouses: Coverings

 Cost-efficient polycarbonate greenhouse coverings are available in many sizes.
 This material resists hail damage and allows good light transmission.
 It also has a small air channel that provides some insulation.

 Polyethylene film is the least expensive greenhouse covering and may be installed in a single or double layer.
-If you use a double layer, you'll need to blow air blown into it.
-This material provides good insulation, but the poorest light transmission of all greenhouse coverings.
+If you use a double layer, you'll need to blow air between the two layers.
+Poly film provides good insulation, but is the poorest light transmission of all greenhouse coverings.
 It needs to be replaced every few years.

 Do you have a question?
 Try Ask an Expert!